roidrole/CABIN/mods/readme.md

-# Why the mod jar?
+# Why the mod jars?
 - Computercraft tweaked has stopped uploading patches to curseforge.
 This includes the patch that fixes it crashing with Create 6.0.
 The mod itself is on the [Approved Non-CurseForge Mods list](https://support.curseforge.com/en/support/solutions/articles/9000197913-non-curseforge-mods), and as such can be included in packs this way.
 Ideally I want this to be handed via buildscripts (no repo bloat), but for now this will work.
 - Create Deco [has been patched](https://github.com/talrey/CreateDeco/pull/192) to work with create 6, but the build is not on curseforge yet (Author seems to be intermittently active, so I expect a update on CF, but not soon).
 Deco sees minor use in recipes and structures.